ccmitchellusa/a2a-agents/docs/tutorials/1/README.md

 * Orc: https://github.com/ccmitchellusa/orc-agent-a2a
 * Pirate: https://github.com/ccmitchellusa/pirate-agent-a2a

-TODO: Create a DA to automate the following manual steps:
+TODO: Create terraform to automate the following manual steps:

 4. <a id="step4"></a>If you do not already have a Container Registry instance and Namespace in your account, set one up.
 It will hold the images that Code Engine builds.